Eschatologue/CM_wiki/docs/class/sorcerer/spellfire.md

 As a **:rsc-b: Bonus Action**{ .rsc }, you gain the following benefits for 1 minute.
 Once you use this **:rsc-b: Bonus Action**{ .rsc }, you can’t use it again until you finish a Long Rest unless you spend **7 :class-phb24-sorcerer: Sorcery Point(s)** (no action required) to restore your use of it.

-**Burning Life Force**{ .inl } Once per turn when you are hit by an attack roll, you can expend a number of Hit Dice, up to a maximum equal to your Charisma modifier (minimum of one).
+**Burning Life Force**{.inl} Once per turn when you are hit by an attack roll, you can expend a number of Hit Dice, up to a maximum equal to your Charisma modifier (minimum of one).
 Roll the expended dice and reduce the amount of damage from that attack equal to the total rolled plus your Sorcerer level.

-**Flight**{ .inl } You gain a Fly Speed of 60 feet and can hover.
+**Flight**{.inl} You gain a Fly Speed of 60 feet and can hover.

-**Spell Avoidance**{ .inl } When you’re subjected to a spell or magical effect that allows you to make a saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
+**Spell Avoidance**{.inl} When you’re subjected to a spell or magical effect that allows you to make a saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
 You can’t use this benefit if you have the Incapacitated condition.

 --8<-- "includes/snippets/spells2/lv0-5.md"
 --8<-- "includes/snippets/spells2/lv6.md"